Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Adaptive Regenerating Codes

-Our approach also has significant advantages over the MFR approach with respect to the implementation.
-The implementations are similar in principle to the one described in Subsection~\ref{ssec:repair} and Figure~\ref{fig:implem}.
+Our approach also has significant advantages over the MFR approach with respect to the actual coding scheme being implemented when $d+t$ is constant.
+The coding schemes are similar in principle to the one described in Subsection~\ref{ssec:repair} and Figure~\ref{fig:implem}.
 The only difference is that the values $d$ and $t$ may differ from one repair to the other.
 Each device stores sub-blocks of data and combines them to send the appropriate quantities of information.
 To be able to send $\beta=\frac{2}{3} \MB$, each device must store $z=3$ sub-blocks.
-To be able to send $\beta=\frac{1}{3} \MB$ or $\beta=\frac{1}{4} \MB$, each device must store $z=\lcm{\{3,4\}}=12$ sub-blocks.
+To be able to send $\beta=\frac{1}{3} \MB = \frac{4}{12}\MB$ or $\beta=\frac{1}{4}\MB=\frac{3}{12}\MB$, each device must store $z=\lcm{\{3,4\}}=12$ sub-blocks.
 Hence, the length of any random linear code used to implement such a system is $l=zk$ where $z$ is the number of sub-blocks stored by each device.
 We now consider a system of constant size $n=d+t$ and compare both implementations.